Updates

 (Photo by USA Fencing)

-Updated: This post has been updated to reflect the requirements for the 2025 Division I National Championships in Los Angeles.
+Updated: This post has been updated to reflect the requirements for the 2026 Division I National Championships in Richmond.

 COLORADO SPRINGS, Colo. — Their names are etched in fencing lore — so iconic that many fans know them by last name only: Zagunis.
 Westbrook.
 Hurley (both Courtney and Kelley).
 Stull.
 Prescod.
 Itkin.